samuelmeuli/tmignore/README.md

 ## Install

-**Requirements:** macOS 10.13 or newer, Homebrew, Xcode
+macOS 10.13+ is required to run `tmignore`.

-1. Build and install the script using Homebrew:
+1. Build and install the script using Homebrew (Xcode is required):

    ```sh
    brew install samuelmeuli/tap/tmignore